Student sat on the floor working on a project

 Course overview

-Discover what it takes to build products, services, campaigns, brands and valuable connections as you develop as a skilled, confident and ethical business and marketing professional.
-Join this online degree in Business & Marketing, and work with expert tutors, developing a future-focused toolkit for a head start in the world of business.
+Discover what it takes to build products, services, campaigns and brands.
+On this online degree, you’ll develop as a skilled, confident and ethical business and marketing professional, working with expert tutors to develop a future-focused toolkit for a head start in the world of business.

 You’ll learn about digital marketing, market research, data analysis, brand development, leadership and strategic operations – all underpinned by a focus on civic responsibility and corporate sustainability.

-• Consider ethical issues such as sustainable practice and individual wellbeing
+• Tackle ethical issues such as sustainable practice and individual wellbeing in business.

 Business & Marketing BSc(Hons) (Online) is accredited by the leading professional marketing body for marketers, The Chartered Institute of Marketing (CIM).
 This means students who successfully complete the full undergraduate degree are part-accredited for qualifications CIM offers professional marketing practitioners.